WarioWare: Snapped!

 WarioWare: Snapped!
-(Note: Known in Japan as Photographing Made in Wario (うつすメイド イン ワリオ, Utsusu Meido in Wario)) is a minigame compilation party video game developed by Nintendo SPD Group No.1 and Intelligent Systems and published by Nintendo for the Nintendo DSi's DSiWare digital distribution service, and is part of the WarioWare series of video games.
-It is the sixth game in the series.
+(Note: Known in Japan as Photographing Made in Wario (うつすメイド イン ワリオ, Utsusu Meido in Wario)) is an action video game developed by Nintendo SPD and Intelligent Systems and published by Nintendo for the Nintendo DSi's DSiWare service.
+It is the sixth installment of the WarioWare series.
+It was released on December 24, 2008 in Japan and April 2009 internationally.
+It features minigames that utilizes the Nintendo DSi Camera featured in previous entries in the WarioWare series, and does not feature any boss stages.

-It is one of the first video games released for the DSiWare service in Japan, North America, and PAL regions.
-This is the first time that Wario has been featured for a console launch instead of Mario and one of two consecutive Wario Ware games for a handheld launch; the second being Wario Ware DIY being released during the DSi XL release in late March 2010.
-It contains only a fraction of the mini-games featured in previous entries in the WarioWare series, and does not feature any boss stages.
 It stars five of the characters from the WarioWare series, including Wario, Mona, Jimmy T., and Kat & Ana.

+The game received mixed reviews from critics, who panned the inaccuracy of the camera control scheme and criticized the lack of content.

 Gameplay

 WarioWare: Snapped! shows a silhouette of the player as seen by the camera.
 This screenshot shows the player about to pick a nose.

 WarioWare: Snapped! is set in a theme park.
-There are four sets of minigames – one featuring Wario, one featuring Mona, one featuring Jimmy T., and one featuring Kat & Ana.
-2 sets were added by an update.
-It only has 20 minigames, a fraction of the minigames found in the average WarioWare title.
-This title also allows for more time to play the minigames.
+There are four sets of minigames – one featuring Wario, one featuring Mona, one featuring Jimmy T., and one featuring Kat & Ana, with a total of 20 minigames.
+Two sets were added by an update.
 It uses the Nintendo DSi's built-in digital camera to make a silhouette of the player to use as a character in the microgames with the Nintendo DSi placed on a flat surface.

 The player must put their head and hand to match head and hand outlines on the screen to make sure that the player is at an ideal distance from the DSi.
 Once the player keeps their pose for three seconds, the game begins.
 Before each minigame, the player must match their head and sometimes hand or hands with the silhouettes shown on the screen.
 Once the player gets into the pose, it proceeds to the minigame, and the player must move per what the minigame requires – for example, one minigame requires the player to dry a dog's fur by shaking their head back and forth.
 Kat & Ana's stages require two players.

 At the end of the minigames, pictures of the player's movement are displayed in a slideshow unique to the character.
 For example, Mona's adds stuff to the player, Jimmy T's throws them into a comic strip, Kat & Ana have fighting practice, and Wario animates their actions.
 Footageplay antics also show up on the title screen afterwards.